Protesters stay holed up on Hong Kong campus surrounded by riot police | CBC News

 Protesters stay holed up on Hong Kong campus surrounded by riot police

-Asian financial hub brief respite from months of violent demonstrations as elections near
+Asian financial hub gets brief respite from violent demonstrations as elections near

 Fewer than 100 protesters remained holed up in a Hong Kong university on Thursday as riot police encircled the campus, with some activists still desperately searching for ways to escape while others hid.